 The researcher personally applied the study and taught the pilot group the unit of Construction Technology using the prepared educational films.
 He taught the control group using traditional method (without educational films).
 The teaching ended on 3 April 2018 (3 lessons a week for both the control and pilot groups).

-The researcher conducted the post-achievement test (Annex 5) on the control and pilot groups at the same time and on the same day (18 April 2018).
+The researcher conducted the post-achievement test (Annex 5)?????? on the control and pilot groups at the same time and on the same day (18 April 2018).

 Data were collected and processed, the results were discussed, and recommendations were written by the researcher.